Property Damage Claims

 |

 Our InnServices Wastewater Operations staff are on call 24 hours per day to deal with emergencies, such as sewer backups.
-If you experience a sewer backup, please call us at 705-436-3710 from 8:30 a.m. to 4:30 p.m. from Monday to Friday, or 705-436-2141 on holidays, evenings or weekends.
-Once our operators have arrived, the property owner will be required to sign a Sewer Servicing Agreement prior to starting any work.
+If you experience a sewer backup, please call us at 705-436-3710 from 8:30 a.m. to 4:30 p.m. from Monday to Friday, or 705-436-2141 on holidays, evenings, or weekends.
+Once the operators have arrived, the property owner will be required to sign a Sewer Servicing Agreement prior to starting any work.
 Before clearing a blocked sewerContact Ontario One Call before clearing a blocked sewer service line outside a house or building.
 It is important that you make sure that no natural gas line intersects the sewer line before attempting to clear it.
 Using rotating or water jetting equipment to clear a blocked sewer line can damage a natural gas line and cause a serious gas leak.
 Ontario One Call offers free natural gas sewer safety inspections on behalf of Enbridge.
 Inspections are offered throughout the Enbridge gas distribution service area, even if you are not a natural gas customer.
 Responsibility for repairsIf the problem with the sewer lateral exists on the private property side, then it is the property owner's responsibility to call a licensed plumbing/drain contractor to perform any additional maintenance or rehabilitation work to address the cause of the blockage.
 If there is a deficiency with the sewer lateral and it is determined that the backup was caused by grease or materials such as diapers, paper towels or feminine hygiene products, the property owner will be responsible for having it removed.
 If the problem with the sewer lateral exists on the public property side, InnServices will make an assessment to determine if any additional remedial work is required.
 Any work required on the public side will be scheduled and completed by the Town at no cost to the owner.
 Because liability can never be assumed, we recommend you first contact your home insurer before submitting a claim to the Town.
 If your insurer believes the Town is responsible for your damages, they may seek compensation against the Town on your behalf.
 Watermain breaks or sewer backups can be attributed to causes other than the Town's failure to properly install or maintain its infrastructure.
 The weather, for example, can have a significant impact.
 Pressures created by the freeze/thaw cycles during the winter can place significant strain on watermains.
 These pressures often lead to leaks and ruptures.
 Severe weather systems that pass through the Town can also strain the sewer system.
 Significant rainfall over a short period of time can result in the Town's storm and combined sewers taking in more water than they are designed to accommodate, resulting in sewer backups.
 Preventing a sewer backup

 |